MartinBINARD/MartinBinard_7_02122021/README.md

 # Main goals

-- Using VueJS 3 with API option architecture.
+- Using VueJS 3 with API option architecture with VueX.
 - The backend is made with NodeJS, Express with MySQL database & Sequelize as ORM.

 # Change done

-- Update frontend and backend node modules.
+- create folder modules in store folder.

 # Before to run this server